ESMWG/NoahMP-Example/README.md

 # NoahMP-Training

-This material helps you compiling and runing the NoahMP land surface model.
+This material helps you compile and run the NoahMP land surface model.

 ## Set up the Linux environment